Changes to our admission guidelines to 2023-2024 application cycle will be updated and published by February 2023.

 * Incomplete prerequisites.
 Remaining courses are to be completed by May 15 with official transcript(s) received by May 31.

-A limited number of candidates will be placed on a wait-list in which rank or position will not be disclosed due to its dynamic nature.
+A limited number of candidates will receive alternate status in which rank or position will not be disclosed due to its dynamic nature.
 Those not notified of an admission status by early-mid June must reapply to be considered in a future cycle.

 Denial